This Woman Saved the Americas From the Nazis

 To this day historians wrongly praise Hoover and the FBI for achievements that were actually Elizebeth’s.
 As a result, Americans have no idea that Elizebeth Friedman, a mother of two, was the great Nazi spy catcher of the war.

 The National Security Agency hit the headlines with whistle-blower Edward Snowden.
-Describe the Friedmans role in its creation in 1952.
+Describe the Friedmans' role in its creation in 1952.

 Elizabeth and William are the Adam and Eve of the NSA in the sense that they were present at the birth of U.S. codebreaking at Riverbank in 1916.
 Everything that happened afterward grew out of that time and place.
 Elizebeth also helped to invent the science that undergirds a lot of the NSA’s work.
 But she had no direct role in the NSA’s creation.
 It was her husband, William Friedman, who helped create it.